John Crosby (media critic): Television

 Crosby was known for his literate, caustic remarks about the television industry.
 One of his most notable quotes came upon the cancellation of Edward R. Murrow's television series See It Now: "See it Now... is by every criterion television's most brilliant, most decorated, most imaginative, most courageous and most important program.
 The fact that CBS cannot afford it but can afford Beat the Clock is shocking."

 Crosby was so highly respected that he became one of the first media critics to host a television show: the Emmy-winning anthology series The Seven Lively Arts, on CBS.
 Telecast on Sunday afternoons, it lasted a single season, from late 1957 to early 1958, with individual episodes on such subjects as jazz, ballet and films.
 The program was notable for showcasing the first (albeit heavily abridged) telecast of Tchaikovsky's ballet The Nutcracker.

+Print

 From 1965 to 1975 he was a columnist for the British weekly, The Observer.

+Novels

+In 1977, he moved to a farm outside Esmont, Virginia and turned to writing suspense novels, including Men in Arms (1983).

+Personal life

 He married Mary B. Wolferth in 1946, and they divorced in 1959.
 His second wife, the former Katharine J. B. Wood, was a former fashion editor of Edinburgh's The Scotsman.
-He had two children with Katharine and two children with Mary.
-His children with Katharine are named Alexander and Victoria and his children with Mary are Margaret and Michael.
-In 1977, he moved to a farm outside Esmont, Virginia, and turned to writing suspense novels, including Men in Arms (1983).
-He died of cancer in 1991 in Esmont.
+He had two children with Katharine, Alexander and Victoria, and two children with Mary, Margaret and Michael.
+He died of cancer at home in 1991, age 79.